InfinityAlgo-Academy/LightHouse/docs/releasing.md

 # Prepare the commit, replace x.x.x with the desired version
 bash ./lighthouse-core/scripts/release/prepare-commit.sh x.x.x

+# Test on latest build of Chrome
+# See "Manually Testing Chrome" section

 # Open the PR and await merge...
 echo "It's been merged! 🎉"